 - Assess the system to ensure compliance with the engineered drawings – Did they install the anchors according to the plan?

 - Inspect all exposed, visible, and accessible components of the system for signs of distress – Are the anchors in good conditions?

 - Inspect all adhesive and expansion fasteners – Were the anchors requiring occasional load testing included in this inspection?

 Mechanically fastened anchors are attached to the structure using welds or fastened bolts and typically require only the annual visual inspection.

-The idea behind this additional requirement for adhesive or expansion anchors are attached to the structure by adhesive (glue) or forces induced by expansion (friction, wedge pressure) and are more prone to non-visible methods of failure.
-Putting these anchors under a specified load and ensuring that the anchors are not permanently deformed confirms the integrity of the conceal attachment system.
+The idea behind this additional requirement for adhesive or expansion anchors are attached to the structure by adhesive (glue) or forces induced by expansion (friction, wedge pressure) and are more prone to non-visible methods of loosening or failure.